blnknlights/blnknlights.github.io/htb/machines/support/support.md

                 4026367 blocks of size 4096.
 968811 blocks available
 smb: \>
 ```
-Downloading all the files locally, the UserInfo is a dotnet binary, so after moving it to a windows machine to decompile it with dnspy.
-It has hardcoded credentials.
+Downloading all the files locally, the UserInfo is a dotnet binary, so after moving it to a windows machine to decompile it with dnspy, we fin that it has hardcoded credentials.

-## Looking Hardcoded Credentials
+## Hardcoded Credentials
 ```csharp
 using System;
 using System.Text;